|The Nepisiguit River from Mt. Carleton to Bathurst|

 It was on this day that we ran short on beer and water.
 We had enough for five days on the water, but not for an extra fluff day at the start with not much else to do but swill around the campfire.
 Next time, I'm going to hide a cache of drinking water (and other necessities) downriver, just in case.

 The next day dawned bright and warm, just as Buddy promised.
 It sure was nice to wake up to the sun.

 This next day was pure bliss, as we paddled down a wide, quick river between high forested mountains.
 Although there were frequent swifts and rocky turns, there was no rough water almost all day.
 We were able to float downstream and enjoy the scenery without a care until we came to Indian Falls later in the afternoon.

 I kept my eyes on the trees along the left bank as the afternoon wore on, because the river got steeper and rockier as we approached the falls.
 I saw the sign for the first drop on a tree at water's edge on river left.
-Many folks run Indian Falls at lower water levels, especially the first three ledges, but with the river at this height after several days of cold rain, we weren't taking any chances.
+Many folks run Indian Falls at lower water levels, especially the first two ledges, but with the river at this height after several days of cold rain, we weren't taking any chances.

 I walked out to the river's edge before bedtime that night, stood underneath the "portage" sign, and watched the river roll down the rapids and over the brink in the dark.
 Looking to the sky, I saw the Big Dipper shining to my right, and for the first time in many years, I could follow the handle of the Big Dipper over to the Little Dipper off to the left.
 The two constellations were neatly framed between the treetops as I gazed upstream and savored the moment.